Falla (Chambas): Economy

 The main economic activity is represented by the sugar industry.
 The sugar refinery "Enrique Varona" (Central Azucarero Enrique Varona Gonzáles), founded in 1915 as Central Adelaida, is a large complex with its own industrial railway line.

 Transport

-Falla is crossed in the middle the state highway "Circuito Norte" (CN).
-It counts a railway station on the Santa Clara-Camajuaní-Morón-Nuevitas line, with local and long-distance trains, connecting the village with Havana too.
-Falla station is also the terminus of 3 minor branch lines: one to Kilo 9 and Punta San Juan (Maxímo Gómez), another (closed) to Chicola (by the Laguna de Leche), and a third one (industrial) to Ciro Redondo, on the Morón-Ciego de Ávila line.
+Falla is crossed in the middle by the state highway "Circuito Norte" (CN).
+It counts a railway station on the Santa Clara-Camajuaní-Morón-Nuevitas line, with local and long-distance trains, connecting the village with Havana as well.
+Falla station is also the terminus of three minor branch lines: one to Kilo 9 and Punta San Juan (Maxímo Gómez), another (closed) to Chicola (by the Laguna de Leche), and a third one (industrial) to Ciro Redondo, on the Morón-Ciego de Ávila line.
 This one serves the sugar refinery "Enrique Varona".